 In this example above of the diversity training course, seven times the number of people logged in vs. completed.
 This tells you that many people started the course but dropped out before finishing.
 It’s a good idea to measure this so you can identify any barriers to completion.
 Sometimes this is poor alignment with participants (i.e., the wrong people are signing up for the course).

 Looking at the last login date on a course will help you zero in on people who have disappeared.
 This is crucial for follow-up.
 A good practice is to check this at least once per week for ongoing courses.

-Learner participation and engagement
+Learner Participation and Engagement

 Checking daily statistics to see who’s logged into the course can be helpful to show the busiest and slowest days.
 The above chart shows that in September, traffic spiked.
-It also reveals that Mondays, Fridays and Sundays are some of the highest trafficked.
+It also reveals that Mondays, Fridays, and Sundays are some of the highest-trafficked.
 When those bars are low and are consistently dropping off, you might need to do some outreach.

 Participants in your course need to be spending enough time in the lessons to benefit.
 If you look at the total time they’ve spent in lessons, you can get a great overview.
-The example above shows how long people are spending in each page and how many times each page has been accessed.
+The example above shows how long people are spending on each page and how many times each page has been accessed.
 The result is that you can assess how invested they are in the online course or if interest is lagging.

 Online assessments are one of the best gauges of how much progress your participants are making and how well they’re performing.
-It’s best if you can issue a pre-course assessment and a post-course assessment so you can see the each person’s improvement (see Knowledge-gain below).
+It’s best if you can issue a pre-course assessment and a post-course assessment so you can see each person’s improvement (see Knowledge-gain below).